Meet Dr. Greenspan

 The genius of the late Dr. Stanley Greenspan has transformed the lives of countless children throughout the world.

-As a theoretician, diagnostician, and clinician, he redefined the understanding of child development—that is, how infants, young children and adolescents feel and think—guiding parents, professionals and researchers.
-He was the world’s foremost authority on clinical work with infants and young children with developmental and emotional problems.
+As a theoretician, diagnostician, and clinician, he redefined the understanding of child development— how infants, young children and adolescents feel and think.
 His ideas will continue to improve the lives of children for generations to come.
 He left us the Greenspan Floortime Approach to carry on this work with children.

-My 3 year old boy was regressing and falling away from everyone especially his therapists.
+My 3-year old boy was regressing and falling away from everyone especially his therapists.
 I was told he was autistic and retarded.
 We made a family commitment to Floortime and saw amazing and immediate results.
 All I wanted was a child who would not be isolated completely.
 What I have, because of Floortime, is so much more.
-He is an 8 year old with friends, fully conversational and keeping up with his peers in a general education classroom.A parent wrote a testimonial to Dr. Greenspan and his work:
+He is an 8 year old with friends, fully conversational and keeping up with his peers in a general education classroom.A parent’s testimonial to Dr. Greenspan and his work.

-- Founding president, Zero to Three: The National Center for Infants, Toddlers and Families
+- Founding president of Zero to Three: The National Center for Infants, Toddlers and Families

-- Director, the NIMH Mental Health Study Center and the Clinical Infant Development Program
+- Director, NIMH Mental Health Study Center and the Clinical Infant Development Program

 - Editorial Boards: Clinical Infant Reports (Chair); Journal of the American Psychoanalytic Association, Journal of Preventive Psychiatry, Journal of Psychoanalytic Inquiry, Infant Mental Health Journal, Journal of Psychotherapy Practice and Research, Journal of Developmental and Learning Disorders